 The Supreme Court of Maine has determined that Section 7 of the Maine Constitution only requires the jury to be unanimous in its verdict.
 Jurors do not have to agree on every fact leading up to the verdict, however.

-For example, in Maine, killing someone is considered murder if one of a handful requirements are met.
+For example, in Maine, killing someone is considered murder if one of a handful of requirements are met.
 Two of these requirements are that the killer “manifested a depraved indifference to the value of human life.”
 Another requirement is that the killer “acted knowingly or intentionally.”
 Even if half of the jury thinks that the depraved heart requirement was met, with the other half convinced that the killing was done knowingly or intentionally, the jury is still considered unanimous – everyone agrees that one of the requirements was met for murder.

 The Implications Are Serious